nicopace/cubes-olap-demo/README.markdown

-Cubes - Online Analytical Processing Framework for Python
+Cubes Demo - Online Analytical Processing Framework for Python, and CubesViewer
 =========================================================

 About